-A link is a mechanism for creating a shortcut to the original file or directory.
-It contains information about another file or directory.
+Link is a mechanism of creating a shortcut to the original file or directory which contains information about its files or directories.

-A symbolic link, also known as a symlink or a soft link, is a special type of file that points to another file or directory on Linux.
+A symbolic link, also known as symlink or soft link, is a special type of file that points to source file or directory in Linux.

-It’s like a shortcut in Windows.
-It contains the path of the original file and not the contents.
+It is like a shortcut in Windows which contains the path of the original file and not the contents.

-In general Symbolic links are used to link libraries.
-Also, used to link log files and folders on mounted NFS (Network File System) shares.
+In general, Symbolic links are used to link libraries and log files & folders on mounted NFS (Network File System) shares.

 Hard link is a mirror copy of the original file.
-Deleting the original file does not impact anything, because the hard link file serves as a mirror copy of the original file.
+Deleting the original file will not impact anything, because the hard link file, will act as a mirror copy of the original file.

-Why would you want to create a link file instead of copying them?
+Why we need to Create a link file instead of Copying them?

-This is especially useful when you want to keep a same files in multiple location with updated contents.
+Creating a Link file is specifically useful when the same file is kept in multiple location with updated contents.

-When you copy a file to another location, it will copy the content and never get updated from the source file.
+Copying a file to another location, will merely copy the content of the file and it will never get updated from the source file.

-The contents of the file will be different from time to time.
+The contents of the file may vary from time to time.

-I’ve included possible difference between soft link and hard link in the table below.
+I have included possible difference between the soft link and hard link in the below table.

 |S.No||Soft Link||Hard Link|